inside.ewu.edu

 • adopt a guiding theory of counseling that will serve as a foundation for practicing counseling in a clinical mental health setting;

-• apply individual, group, and crisis intervention counseling skills for working with persons in different stages of development across the lifespan;
+• understand group processes and dynamics for working with persons in different stages of development across the lifespan;